lokimeyburg/console-cowboy/README.md

 ## Why You Should Use Vim and TMUX

-* Checkout [Chris Hunt's great intro talk](https://www.youtube.com/watch?v=9jzWDr24UHQ) about the benefits of using both Vim and TMUX
+* Watch [Chris Hunt's great intro talk](https://www.youtube.com/watch?v=9jzWDr24UHQ) about the benefits of using both Vim and TMUX
-* Checkout [Gary Bernhardt switching between VIM and the terminal](https://youtu.be/tdNnN5yTIeM?t=3m05s) so you can get motivated
+* Check out [Gary Bernhardt quickly switching between VIM and the terminal](https://youtu.be/tdNnN5yTIeM?t=3m05s) so you can get motivated

 ### Vim